-- in the SAMP area typically follow standard routes that do not correspond to shipping lanes or other codified transportation areas, though these routes vary from time to time due to weather, traffic, or other conditions. - 3.
+- other codified transportation areas, though these routes vary occasionally due to weather, traffic, or other conditions. - 3.
 Interstate Navigation, whose ferries connect both Point Judith and Newport with Block Island, provides a critical lifeline to Block Island through its ferry service.
-It is the only ferry operating company within the Ocean SAMP area that is regulated under the Rhode Island Public Utilities Commission.
-The Division of Public Utilities and Carriers and the Public Utilities Commission hold jurisdiction over intrastate water carriers of passengers and vehicles operating between ports within the State of Rhode Island (Rhode Island Public Utilities Commission, 2009).
-As a result of this authority, the Public Utilities Commission must approve Interstate Navigation ferry schedules, fares and routes (Myers, pers. comm., August 17, 2009). - 4.
-Passenger counts for all ferries operating within the SAMP area between 2003 and 2005 indicate that the greatest number of passengers travel from Point Judith to Block Island on Interstate Navigation's Block Island Ferry (see Table 6).
-In 2005 alone, Interstate Navigation's traditional ferries carried 244,000 passengers (hi-speed was not yet in operation), 67,700 vehicles, 18,000 bicycles, 1,000 motorcycles and 10,000 tons of freight (Interstate Navigation 2006).
+It is the only ferry operating company within the Ocean SAMP area that is regulated under the R.I.
+Public Utilities Commission.
+The Division of Public Utilities and Carriers and the Public Utilities Commission hold jurisdiction over intrastate water carriers of passengers and vehicles operating between ports in Rhode Island (R.I.
+Public Utilities Commission 2009).
+As a result of this authority, the Public Utilities Commission must approve Interstate Navigation ferry schedules, fares, and routes (Myers, pers. comm.). - 4.
+Passenger counts for all ferries operating within the Ocean SAMP area between 2003 and 2005 indicate that the greatest number of passengers travel from Point Judith to Block Island on Interstate Navigation's Block Island ferry (see Table 7.6).
+In 2005 alone, Interstate Navigation's traditional ferries carried 244,000 passengers (hi speed was not yet in operation), 67,700 vehicles, 18,000 bicycles, 1,000 motorcycles and 10,000 tons of freight (Interstate Navigation 2006).